 The fact that market participants are allowed to make subsequent changes to their offers prior to dispatch can have a limiting effect on the incentive to submit meaningful initial offers.
-The incentives that unrestricted rebidding can have on the provision of less meaningful initial offers can also provide opportunities for generators to mislead other participants.
+Unrestricted rebidding can provide an incentive for the provision of less meaningful initial offers, creating opportunities for generators to misinform other participants.
 This could arise from actions that, through the initial offer, influence the expectations of other participants.
 An initial offer could provide market participants with a false expectation of the generator's intentions, which could then subsequently be exploited through a late rebid that relies on the limited opportunity for competitors to respond.

-Bidding behaviour which misleads other participants need not only arise through a generator's initial offers but could be applied to any circumstance where a generator's existing offers to the market do not reflect their intentions for dispatch.
+Bidding behaviour which misinforms other participants need not only arise through a generator's initial offers but could be applied to any circumstance where a generator's existing offers to the market do not reflect their intentions for dispatch.
 The potential for financial gain to the generator may have been reduced had it signalled its intentions much earlier through a rebid.